Brand Strategy

 • Regular review cycles to keep information current

-This documentation ensures consistent support regardless of team size or turnover.
+A contact centre knowledge management system and documentation ensure consistent support regardless of team size or turnover.

 Team Structure and Specialisation